radjivC/Interaction-node-MySql/README.md

 I'm building it...

-Please wait when it already finish
+Please wait when it will be finished

 Thanks